 So when you move a good, low-ACoS keyword into a campaign with a high ACoS, what happens?
 The campaign’s overall ACoS comes down without actually improving the performance of your ad spend on any of your keywords.
 The new grouping looks better on paper, but your return on ad investment has not improved.

 Pull that low-ACoS keyword back out of the campaign and put it somewhere else, and what happens?
 The campaign ACOS shoots right back up again.
-Unfortunately, the ACoS of any given campaign, unless structured with keyword isolation, does not give us valuable information with which to manage bids effectively.
-Analysis and action should be implemented on an exact match keyword level.
+Unfortunately, the ACoS of any given campaign, unless structured with keyword isolation, does not give you valuable information to manage your bids effectively.
+Your analysis and action should occur on an exact-match keyword level.

-If that weren’t difficult enough, the way many sellers approach ACoS leaves the door open for competitors to steal their market share.
+If that weren’t difficult enough, the way many sellers focus on trying to improve ACoS opens the door for competitors to steal market share.

 How Savvy Competitors Can Use Your ACoS Targets Against You

 The next big issue with ACoS is that it can be exploited by competitors looking to siphon market share.

 Let’s say a direct competitor starts running a promotion that undercuts one of your products on price.
 They also get more aggressive on their bidding on some of the same “good,” low-ACoS, keywords you’re bidding on…

 That competitor, at the promo-price, will have a more attractive offer with a higher click-through rate from customers.
 As a result, they will receive greater relevance from Amazon’s ad algorithm.
 You’ll either need to increase your bids on those good keywords to compete, or risk losing impression share and sales volume on those lower-ACoS keywords.